Being Vulnerable - Safal Niveshak

 But it’s upon us how we deal with such vulnerability.
 Do we buckle under the fear of the unknown or have the courage to face up to it?
 And if we decide to face up to our fears, all we must do is to play our parts well and let go of what we don’t control.

-Nature will take its course then, and a few years later, we may be surprised at what we were able to achieve just because we allowed ourself to be vulnerable.
+Nature will take its course then, and a few years later, we may be surprised at what we were able to achieve just because we allowed ourselves to be vulnerable.

 The Sketchbook of Wisdom: A Hand-Crafted Manual on the Pursuit of Wealth and Good Life